nick-denry/yii2-ckeditor-roxyfileman/docs/standalone.md

-Without  TinyMCE Usage
+Standalone usage
 ---
-In this case, you can use roxymce without TinyMCE intergrated.
 Just use with fancybox, bootstrap modal (currently only support fancybox 2.x and bootstrap 3.x).
 ### Property
 * `type` type of displayed media. **Required**.
 Value:
   * `image`